-Shawn has been working to create innovative programs in the social justice field for over twenty years since he first volunteered at the Spotted Eagle Elementary School in Duluth, Minnesota.
+Shawn has been working to create innovative programs in the social justice field over twenty-five years since he first volunteered at the Spotted Eagle Elementary School in Duluth, Minnesota.
 He is a member of the Bois Forte Band of Ojibwe in Northern Minnesota where his family has harvested wild rice for generations.

 Wherever Shawn lives and works, he is actively engaged in the community.
 He served as a youth hockey coach and has coached over forty hockey teams the past nineteen years in Minnesota, Maine, New Hampshire, and Canada.
 While in Minnesota, he was appointed by Minnesota Governor Arne Carlson to the Juvenile Justice Advisory Committee for his work with high school and college dropouts in the correctional system.